LschadeL/Read.me-Generator/Develop/utils/exampleREADME.md

   ## Description

-  This is a readme generator to create a proffesional readme quicly for future projects.
+  This is a readME.md file generator created using Node.JS and javascript to quickly create a professional readME.md for future projects.

   ## Table of Contents